tinmarr/word_unscrambler/README.md

 ## The key to its speed
 It converts all the words into integers (which is based on the letters) and groups words with the same integer in a dictionary.
 Then it converts the typed word into an integer and looks up that integer in the dictionary.

+A first function Word2Vect converts a word into a 26 dimensions vector.
+Each dimension represents the number of occurrences of a letter ('a', 'b', 'c'...).
 ```
 def Word2Vect(word):
     l = ['a','b','c','d','e','f','g','h','i','j','k','l','m','n','o','p','q','r','s','t','u','v','w','x','y','z']